 The most powerful source of information

-I've personally been programming for over half of my life (hehe, I'm part of that generation that can actually say things like that), and I have picked up an incredible amount of knowledge through various mediums like, you guessed it, the Internet and many books of all sorts.
-Like most programmers, I started programming with C and C++, which luckily are both heavily developed languages backed by a plethora of books filled with information.
+I've personally been programming for over half of my life as-of this writing (hehe, I'm part of that generation that can actually say things like that), and I have picked up an incredible amount of knowledge through various mediums like, you guessed it, the Internet and many books of all sorts.
+Like a lot of programmers in my generation, I started programming with Visual Basic, which luckily is a heavily developed language backed by a plethora of books filled with information.
 However, one thing I did have, compared to earlier generations before me, is the most powerful source of "free" knowledge, the Internet.

 All programming languages have one thing in common